The surrogacy service requires huge dedication and commitment to the intended end of surrogates.

-Therefore, the surrogate has an equal right to know about the intended parent’s details to ensure that the safety to work for them and emotional and financial support from intended parents require to pursue the surrogacy process.
+Therefore, the surrogate has an equal right to know about the intended parent’s details to ensure that the safety works for them and emotional and financial support from the intended parents require to pursue the surrogacy process.

 However, every surrogacy agency has conducted screening for intended parents and the detailed profile has shown to prospective surrogates.
-Following are details of the surrogacy screening process of intended parents:

 Assessment of application form and questionnaire

-Intended parents need to apply a surrogacy agency by filling a detailed application form along with providing family information, social history, and reasons for surrogacy process selection.
+Intended parents need to apply to a surrogacy agency by filling out a detailed application form along with providing family information, social history, and reasons for surrogacy process selection.

-- Intended parent’s preference to pursue the type of surrogacy (traditional or gestational)
+- Intended parent’s preference to pursue the type of surrogacy (traditional or gestational).

-- Their estimated budget
+- Their estimated budget.

-- The requirement of gamete donor (egg donor, sperm donor, or both)
+- The requirement of gamete donor (egg donor, sperm donor, or both).

-- Previous surrogacy experience (if any)
+- Previous surrogacy experience (if any).

-- Their concept of family building
+- Their concept of family building.

 - The surrogacy contract details along with segments of the payment amount to the surrogate (in case of commercial surrogacy) or other medical expense payment procedures.

-Most of the surrogacy agencies conduct background verification checking of intended parents to confirm a clear criminal background, child-abusing record registry, etc before starts any medical process.
+Most surrogacy agencies conduct background verification checking of intended parents to confirm a clear criminal background, child-abusing record registry, etc before starting any medical process.

 The application of intended parents will be rejected in case of a finding of any past controversial event, especially related to the child.